 Not Dusting your Home Before Vacuuming

 A common question that a lot of people have in their minds is whether they need to dust their homes before vacuuming.
-The golden rule to keep your home completely clean and germ-free are to dust your home before you start vacuuming.
+The golden rule to keep your home completely clean and germ-free is to dust your home before you start vacuuming.
 Dusting the room will ensure that you vacuum up the particles that float in the air and settle on the floor.
 In this scenario, vacuuming the home doesn’t have a lot of benefits as the pollutants are still present in your home.

 Vacuum cleaners are the perfect cleaning partners.
 However, even if they are powerful, it is advisable to avoid vacuuming some objects such as broken glass.
 The reason is bits of broken can easily damage the appliance.
-The scraps of glass can scratch up the interior of the cannister or get lodged in the hose of the vacuum cleaner.
+The scraps of glass can scratch up the interior of the canister or get lodged in the hose of the vacuum cleaner.
 The best way to clean broken glass is to sweep the place to remove the visible pieces of glass and use a damp paper towel or piece of bread to pick up the tiny pieces from the floor before vacuuming.

 Using Baking Soda to Clean Surfaces

-Baking soda can work wonders when it comes to cleaning your carpet or surface of the sofa.
+Baking soda can work wonders when it comes to cleaning your carpet or the surface of the sofa.
 A lot of people make this common mistake of using baking soda when vacuuming not knowing the harmful effects.
 Baking soda will damage your vacuum cleaner.
-Baking soda can destroy the electric motors, clog the filter and bags.
+Baking soda can destroy the electric motors, and clog the filter and bags.

 Vacuum cleaners are a blessing to any modern household where most of us are on the move or suffering from allergies or both.
-The problem with vacuum shopping is that there are many options and it can be difficult to zero-in on that perfect product that meets your expectations.
+The problem with vacuum shopping is that there are many options and it can be difficult to zero in on that perfect product that meets your expectations.
 One suggestion is to always go with a trusted brand.
 The vacuum cleaners from Kent use revolutionary cyclonic technology with tested and proven HEPA filters.
 This ensures that the vacuum cleaners release lower levels of dust and bacteria than traditional vacuum cleaners.
 Visit our website to check out our collection of best vacuum cleaners.